Deep Unrolling of Sparsity-Induced RDO for 3D Point Cloud Attribute Coding: Introduction

-Furthermore, to compute coefficients that are optimal for compression, we define a {\em rate-distortion} (RD) objective that combines a squared-error distortion term with a sparsity rate term, which is naturally minimized by {\em proximal gradient descent} (PGD) \cite{parikh13}.
-By unrolling the PGD algorithm we have a non-linear feed-forward encoder network that is $O(N)$, trainable, RD-optimal, and amenable to various complexity-performance tradeoffs.
-While RD criteria have been commonly used in end-to-end loss functions in learning-based codecs build from off-the-shelf neural net architectures (\eg, \cite{BalleCMSJAHT:21}), our application-specific network built from unrolling the optimization algorithm results in far fewer parameters.
+We then leverage that result in the core of the paper, in which we bridge classical linear transform coding and nonlinear transform coding \cite{BalleCMSJAHT:21}, using a fully interpretable deep nonlinear encoding network that is equivalent to a \textit{rate-distortion} (RD) optimization procedure.
+Specifically, we keep the near-orthogonal synthesis transform of our earlier-derived $O(N)$ decoder, but replace the encoder with an optimization procedure that finds the coefficients that, when quantized and decoded, minimize a RD Lagrangian.
+As the RD Lagrangian we use a squared-error distortion term combined with a sparsity rate term, which we show is naturally minimized by {\em proximal gradient descent} (PGD) \cite{parikh13}.
+By unrolling PGD to a fixed number of steps, we have a nonlinear feed-forward encoder network that is $O(N)$, trainable, RD-optimal, and amenable to various complexity-performance tradeoffs.
+While RD criteria have been commonly used in end-to-end loss functions for learning codecs built from off-the-shelf neural architectures (\eg, \cite{BalleCMSJAHT:21}), by using the unrolled RD optimization algorithm as the encoder, we have a deep encoding network with only a handful of parameters, leaving most relevant parameters at the decoder.
+As a result, using our generalized RAHT decoder, we have a \textit{fully interpretable} encoder and decoder with orders of magnitude fewer parameters to learn than other deep network approaches.

 In addition, while \cite{ChouKK:20} did not address prediction, which was one of the main innovations in MPEG G-PCC over plain RAHT ($p=1$) \cite{LasserreF:19}, in our work we show how to integrate prediction into our feed-forward networks, and also how to train the predictor.
 Experiments show a 6--11\% reduction in bit rate relative to prediction in MPEG G-PCC.